muratk3n/thirdwave/en/tweets/2020/week13f.md

 # Tweets - Week 13f

+"@teatotalitarian

+The damage without intervention is incalcuable.
+You can't sell to people with no $ or jobs.
+The economy was struggling post fires.
+You cant stimulate an economy by saddling all with more private debt.
+Be like NZ 80% subsidies and rent mortgage/freezes.
+NZ will emerge unscathed"

+*2020-3-27 14:24:1*

+---
 Former Fed Chair Ben Bernanke: “Nothing is going to work, the Fed is not going help, fiscal policy is not going to help, if we don’t get the public health right — if we don’t solve the problem of the virus."